BarnacleJones/VinylPi/README.md

 # VinylPi

-.Net core MVC application for hosting a local database and website on my Raspberry Pi.

-Created to practice concepts and technologies such as:

-  + Interfaces

-  + Dependency Injection

-  + MVC

-  + Services

-  + Entity Framework
+In development.

+.NET core MVC application using Discogs API to create a customised Discogs interface.